apache/incubator-heron/docs/operators/heron-shell.md

 ### Memory histogram of a process

-This utility runs the `jmap` with `-histo` option, to output the memory histogram for the jvm process of one instance.
+This utility runs `jmap` with the `-histo` option, to output the memory histogram for the JVM process of one instance.
 The resulting histogram is passed back as part of the response, and can be viewed directly in the browser.